 4 of the best credit cards with extended warranty protection

 The Platinum Card® from American Express: Best for the luxury traveler

 This standout card for cardholders with high credit scores boasts valuable extended warranty perks.
 It covers up to one additional year on a manufacturer’s warranty of five years or less, up to $10,000 per covered purchase and up to $50,000 per eligible account per calendar year – as long as the account is in good standing.

 Cardholders earn 5 points per dollar on flights booked directly through airlines or with American Express Travel (for up to $500,000 per calendar year; after this cap, the rewards rate drops to 1 point per dollar) plus 5 points per dollar for prepaid hotels booked with American Express Travel.
 Cardholders also earn 1 point on other purchases when they use the card.
-This card also comes with complimentary Eats Pass from Uber, a $200 airline fee credit, $100 Global Entry or $85 TSA PreCheck statement credit every four years, shopping and travel protections, and concierge services.
+This card also comes with complimentary Uber VIP status and up to $200 in Uber savings in the U.S. annually, an airline fee credit for up to $200 for airline incidentals, an up-to-$179 credit for Clear membership per year, shopping and travel protections, and concierge services.

 Blue Cash Preferred® Card from American Express: Best for earning cash back

 The Blue Cash Preferred covers up to one additional year on a manufacturer’s warranty of five years or less, up to $10,000 per covered purchase and up to $50,000 per account, per calendar year.